shashankmalv/devops-git-practice/git-commands.md

 - `git merge <branch>` — Combine changes from another branch into the current one.
 - `git merge --squash <branch>` — Combine all commits from a branch into one single commit.
 - `git rebase <branch>` — Reapply commits on top of another base tip for a linear history.
-- `git branch -d <name>` — Delete a branch that has already been merged.

-## ⚡ Advanced Workflows
+## ⚡ Advanced Workflows & Undo
 - `git stash` — Temporarily shelve (stash) changes not yet ready to be committed.
 - `git stash pop` — Remove the most recent stash and apply it to the working directory.
-- `git stash apply` — Apply a stash to the working directory without removing it from the list.
+- `git cherry-pick <commit-hash>` — Apply the changes of a specific commit to the current branch.
+- `git reset --soft HEAD~1` — Undo last commit; keep changes staged.
+- `git reset --mixed HEAD~1` — Undo last commit; keep changes unstaged (default).
-- `git stash list` — Show all currently stashed changes.
+- `git reset --hard HEAD~1` — Undo last commit and permanently delete all changes.
-- `git cherry-pick <commit-hash>` — Apply the changes introduced by an existing commit to the current branch.
+- `git revert <commit-hash>` — Create a new commit that reverses the changes of a previous one.
+- `git reflog` — View a record of every time the HEAD was moved (the ultimate safety net).

 ## 🌐 Remote Repositories (GitHub)
 - `git remote add origin <url>` — Link your local repository to a remote repository on GitHub.